Using FireShot Pro

 All the stuff described earlier would be useless if FireShot wouldn’t be able to store the edited content.
 Happily, it does more than simply saving files to disk in PDF, PNG, JPG, GIF or BMP formats.

-Upload button provides the access to the upload dialog:
+The Upload button provides the access to the upload dialog:

 You can choose whether the upload should be performed to EasyCaptures, Flickr, Picasa or ImageShack services or setup a custom HTTP or FTP server.